 You’ll notice that I write a lot about technology, and you may wonder what gives me the authority to do so.
-I have been an IT professional for 15 years, and have served in various capacities, including tech support, programmer, webmaster, manager and director.
+I have been working in IT since 1995 and have served in various capacities, including tech support, programmer, webmaster, manager and director.
 I now work as a consultant.
 I have implemented and developed electronic medical records systems and online learning systems and content management systems.
-I have written IT policies and have hired and fired employees.
+I have written IT policies and reorganized and merged entire departments.
 I assembled server rooms and servers and desktop computers and made IT purchases big and small.
 In short, I’ve worked a LOT in IT.
 It’s a field that I know and like.
 Still, after all this time, I constantly find that technology is not the final solution.
 It’s eons away from the designs and mechanisms of nature and it can’t be relied upon in critical situations.
 It has limits that fail and disappoint.
 It’s a good helper but not much beyond that.

-Ligia, my wife, is an accomplished raw chef, artist, piano teacher, and writer.
-She is also the host of our cooking show, Ligia’s Kitchen, which is internationally renowned and is one of the winners of the YouTube Next Chef Program (2011), and also the host of our talk show, De Vorba cu Ligia.
+Ligia, my wife, is an accomplished raw chef, artist, piano teacher and writer.
+She is the host of our cooking show, Ligia’s Kitchen, which is internationally renowned and is one of the winners of the YouTube Next Chef Program (2011), and also the host of our talk show, De Vorba cu Ligia.
 She likes old movies, old cartoons and old music, like me.

-Our entirely adorable daughter Sophie was born to us in March of 2013 and we’re thrilled and blessed that she’s in our lives.
+Our entirely adorable daughter Sophie-Vanessa was born to us in March of 2013 and we’re thrilled and blessed that she’s in our lives.
 She is now eight years old.

 After several years of writing articles for my other sites (I started writing online in 2000) and several months of blogging in late 2005 and early 2006, I decided to consolidate my content into a single website.